zwjyyc/finch/nlp-models/tensorflow/vrae/README.md

 where:
 * I is the encoder input

-* D is the decoder input (after word dropout, hence there are many unknown words)
+* D is the decoder input (after word dropout, in default setting they are all unknown)

 * O is the decoder output with regards to encoder input